heycatch/goshikimori/graphql/README.md

 - The second parameter is the interface, with a strict sequence, accepts int - string - bool and which is already needed just for search customization.

-Next, let's look at an example:
+Next, let's look at an examples:
 ```golang
 package main